If you’re looking for a First XI SBC solution in FIFA 22, look no further.

 So, build the team in the SBC but also make the team into a new squad or put the players into the starting XI of your main team.

-Once you get loyalty on them you can submit the SBC and you will then have completed the Hybrid Leagues category — as long as you did the easier ones first, of course.
+Once you get loyalty on them you can submit the SBC and you will then have completed the category of Hybrid Leagues SBC in FIFA 22 — as long as you did the easier ones first, of course.
 You can then move onto the Hybrid Nations SBCs, with the first one being the Final Four SBC.